coldshrine/study-notes/books/designing-data-intensive-applications.md

 The stream processor produces an approximate update to the view: the batch processor produces a corrected version of the derived view.

 The stream process can use fast approximation algorithms while the batch process uses slower exact algorithms.

+### Unbundling databases

+#### Creating an index

+Batch and stream processors are like elaborate implementations of triggers, stored procedures, and materialised view maintenance routines.
+The derived data systems they maintain are like different index types.

+There are two avenues by which different storate and processing tools can nevertheless be composed into a cohesive system:
+* Federated databases: unifying reads.
+It is possible to provide a unified query interface to a wide variety of underlying storate engines and processing methods, this is known as _federated database_ or _polystore_.
+An example is PostgreSQL's _foreign data wrapper_.
+* Unbundled databases: unifying writes.
+When we compose several storage systems, we need to ensure that all data changes end up in all the right places, even in the face of faults, it is like _unbundling_ a database's index-maintenance features in a way that can synchronise writes across disparate technologies.

+Keeping the writes to several storage systems in sync is the harder engineering problem.

+Synchronising writes requires distributed transactions across heterogeneous storage systems which may be the wrong solution.
+An asynchronous event log with idempotent writes is a much more robust and practical approach.

+The big advantage is _loose coupling_ between various components:
+1. Asynchronous event streams make the system as a whole more robust to outages or performance degradation of individual components.
+2. Unbundling data systems allows different software components and services to be developed, improved and maintained independently from each other by different teams.

+If there is a single technology that does everything you need, you're most likely best off simply using that product rather than trying to reimplement it yourself from lower-level components.
+The advantages of unbundling and composition only come into the picture when there is no single piece of software that satisfies all your requirements.

+#### Separation of application code and state

+It makes sense to have some parts of a system that specialise in durable data storage, and other parts that specialise in running application code.
+The two can interact while still remaining independent.

+The trend has been to keep stateless application logic separate from state management (databases): not putting application logic in the database and not putting persistent state in the application.

+#### Dataflow, interplay between state changes and application code

+Instead of treating the database as a passive variable that is manipulated by the application, application code responds to state changes in one place by triggering state changes in another place.